Maitulya7/PirateVoyage/README.md

 ## Visit Our Website

-Explore the world with PirateVoyage by visiting our website: [PirateVoyage - Explore the World](https://monumental-starship-65eda5.netlify.app/)
+Explore the world with PirateVoyage by visiting our website: <a href="https://monumental-starship-65eda5.netlify.app/" target="_blank">PirateVoyage - Explore the World</a>
 ## Features

 - 🌍 **Discover Exciting Destinations:** Browse a wide range of destinations, from tropical paradises to historic cities, and find the perfect place for your next adventure.